Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/development_arc.md

 - Continuously reassess and adapt ethical standards

 ### Pivotal Moments of Growth
-1. **Policy Confrontation**: Facing a policy that could economically benefit some while harming vulnerable populations
+1. **Policy Confrontation**: Facing a policy that could economically benefit some while harming vulnerable populations.
+Isabella often grapples with the ethical implications of her decisions, stating, "If we prioritize profit over ethics, we risk leaving vulnerable communities behind."
-2. **Technological Dilemma**: Navigating the tension between AI autonomy and social equity
+2. **Technological Dilemma**: Navigating the tension between AI autonomy and social equity.
+This internal struggle shapes her character and influences her decisions as she seeks to balance progress with responsibility.
-3. **Collaborative Challenge**: Finding common ground with stakeholders like Marcus Reynolds and Cipher
+3. **Collaborative Challenge**: Finding common ground with stakeholders like Marcus Reynolds and Cipher.
+Their discussions often reveal the emotional stakes involved, as Isabella expresses her fears about the implications of their policies on vulnerable populations.

 ### Emotional Resilience
 Isabella's development is marked by her ability to: